hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 Suppose there is a Java method that accepts an int array of indices:

 ``` java
 public class JavaArrayExample {

     public void removeIndices(int[] indices) {
         // code here...
     }
 }
 ```

-To pass an array of primitive values, you can do the following in Kotlin:
+To pass an array of primitive values you can do the following in Kotlin:

 ```kotlin
 val javaObj = JavaArrayExample()